simonmichael/hledger/MANUAL.markdown

     1/31  ; <- equivalent to 2010/1/31

-##### Actual/effective dates
+##### Actual & effective dates

-Real-life transactions sometimes have two (or more) dates of interest.
-For example, you might buy a movie ticket on friday with a debit or credit card, and the transaction might appear in your bank account on monday.
+Real-life transactions sometimes have more than one date.
+For example, you might buy a movie ticket on friday with a bank debit card, and the transaction might appear in your bank account on monday. hledger and ledger users call these the *effective date* and *actual date* respectively.
+We say:

+> *"The ticket purchase took EFFECT on friday, but ACTUALly appeared in my bank balance on monday."*

+You can often think of effective date as "my date" and actual date as "bank's date".

+When these dates differ, as in the example above, hledger's daily balances will not exactly match your bank's.
+But exact daily reconciling can be quite useful, to see precisely when disagreements arise.
+There are several ways you can handle this:

+1. don't bother with exact daily reconciling; accept temporary disagreements between hledger and bank balances.

+2. adjust manually recorded transactions to actual bank dates when necessary.
+   Your hledger balance will match your bank's exactly, but you no longer have a record of when transactions *really* happened.

-When you don't care about this, just record one date.
-When you do care, you can record two dates separated by `=`: the *actual date* on the left and the *effective date* on the right.
-Here's how hledger and ledger users use these terms:
+3. record both dates separated by an equals sign: the *actual date* on the left and the *effective date* on the right.

-    ; The ticket purchase took EFFECT on friday 19th, ; but ACTUALly appeared in bank statement on monday 23rd.
-    ; The effective date is often the earlier one, but it goes on the right.
-    ;
+Here's an example of the last approach: on friday 19 you record:

+        2010/2/19 movie
+          expenses:cinema          $10
+          assets:checking

+hledger shows $10 less in your checking account through saturday and sunday.. but your online bank statement does not.
+It shows the transaction clearing a few days later, on monday 23.
+So you then insert that actual date:

         ;  ACTUAL=EFFECTIVE
-    2010/2/23=2010/2/19 movie ticket
+        2010/2/23=2010/2/19 movie
           expenses:cinema          $10
-      assets:bank:checking  $-10

-You can use the `--effective` flag to prefer the effective date in reports.
-This can be useful, eg, to adjust your transaction dates to match the ones in your bank statement for easier reconciling.
+          assets:checking

+Now your hledger reports match your bank's daily balance exactly, since they use the actual date by preference.
+To report based on effective dates instead, use the `--effective` flag.

 The year may optionally be omitted in the second date.

-hledger does not allow separate dates for individual postings, unlike c++ ledger.

 ##### Smart dates